aimms/documentation/webui/folder.rst

         content: "\e898";
     }

-Pick the desired icon class and add use it in the icon field in the model specification. eg: :token:`icofont-brand-adidas`
+You need to pick the name of the desired icon class and assign it to the icon field in the model specification. eg: :token:`icofont-brand-adidas`

 JavaScript